 Since 2014, mobile apps have dominated the industry.
 That said, they aren’t exactly superior to mobile websites.
-Whether you’re a sole proprietor, a small business owner or a corporation leader, your strategy can benefit from the many technologies currently available to our market.
-Right now, 52 percent of smartphone users< check their devices hourly.
-Both a mobile website and a mobile app will experience high visibility by your viewers.
-You should, however, be knowledgeable about the inherent differences between the mobile app and mobile website.
-Let’s take a closer look:
+Whether you’re a sole proprietor, a small business owner, or a corporate leader, your strategy can benefit from the many technologies currently available to our market.
+Right now, 52 percent of smartphone users check their devices hourly.

 Why Choose a Mobile Website?

 A mobile website is highly accessible to consumers.
 Really, every brand should have a mobile website.
 Because consumers are prioritizing mobile access over desktop access, mobile websites have become go-to portals for e-commerce and long-term consumer actions.